calpoly-csai/swanton/README.md

 # swanton
 Swanton Pacific Ranch chatbot with a knowledge graph on a Raspberry Pi.
+Please refer to the [Cal Poly CSAI Docs](https://docs.calpolycsai.com/projects/swanton-ranch-ai) for more information about setup and operation.
 ## Getting Started

 ### Step 1 - Setup a fresh Debian 10 or Raspbian image